ZiyadWrites/portfolio-site/docs/technical-writing-portfolio/user-guide-samples/smartcontract-visibility-on-etherscan.md

 sidebar_position: 3
 ---

-# Why Your Smart Contract Functions Aren't Visible on Etherscan
+# Why your smart contract functions are not visible on Etherscan
-## The Problem
+## The problem
 When a smart contract is deployed to the Ethereum blockchain (including test networks like Sepolia), you might notice that the contract's functions (read and write methods) aren't visible or interactive on Etherscan.
 This can make it difficult to test or demonstrate your contract's functionality.
 Why This Happens
 This happens because your contract is unverified.
 When you deploy a contract, only its bytecode is stored on the blockchain.
 Etherscan doesn't automatically know what functions this bytecode represents https://aiblock.ch/  or how to interact with them.

-## What is Contract Verification?
+## What is contract verification?
 Verification is the process of uploading your contract's source code to Etherscan and proving it matches the deployed bytecode.
 This allows Etherscan to:
 Show your contract's source code
 Generate a user interface for interacting with your contract (The read and write tabs)